stormpath/stormpath-documentation/source/reference.rst

 It could, for example, contain:

 - An Access Token for Facebook or GitHub (e.g. ``"accessToken":"someTokenValue"``)
-- Specific SAML attributes passed by the SAML IdP that this Account came from (e.g. ``"firstName":"Aname"``)
+- All SAML attributes passed by the SAML IdP that this Account came from (e.g. ``"firstName":"Aname"``)

 For more information about Provider Data and Social Directories, see :ref:`social-authn`.

 To find out about Provider Data for SAML Directories, see :ref:`saml-configuration`.
-Each SAML IdP has their own information that they pass into the Provider Data.
+Each SAML Identity Provider has their own information that they pass into the Provider Data, and all SAML attributes passed in by the Provider will be present in the Account's Provider Data.

 **Provider Data Attributes**